 The aid organizations asked citizens to share the message on social media to show their support to end the Syria crisis.

-are scheduled for January 25, but the UN's Special Envoy for Syria, Staffan de Mistura, said negotiations could be delayed.
+Talks to resolve the Syrian crisis are scheduled for January 25, but the UN's Special Envoy for Syria, Staffan de Mistura, said negotiations could be delayed.
 "I believe we can start talks, perhaps not on the 25th, but we need to maintain the pressure and the momentum," he told CNN in Davos.

 According to the UN envoy, Russia, which has been bombing rebel and "Islamic State" strongholds for months, had an interest in seeing the Syrian crisis resolved soon.
 De Mistura also expressed hope that Iran, an ally of Syrian President Bashar al-Assad, and Saudi Arabia would try and "find a compromise" despite their rift.